-I am strictly a weekend baker because after a busy day at work the last thing I want is to spend the whole evening in the kitchen.
-But this week I needed to bake some bread — fast, if I could help it– when I came across this ridiculously simple recipe in the Joy of Cooking that promised a quick and delicious bread.
-I was intrigued.
+I am strictly a weekend baker because after a busy day at work the last thing I have time for is baking bread or even a cake.
+But this week I needed to bake some bread -- fast, if I could help it-- and this recipe came to the rescue.

 - Place 1 cup of the bread flour, the whole-wheat flour, yeast, sugar and salt in a large bowl or in the bowl of a stand mixer.
 Whisk to mix together.